eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

   );
 ```

-The function above iterates over all the supplied Aunts' properties and returns the first one that meets all the readings critiera.
+The function above iterates over all the supplied Aunts' properties and returns the first one that meets all the readings criteria.
-For part one we are asked to find the Aunt which matches the _exact_ reading values - supplying these readings to the function above returns the desired Aunts identifier 🌟.
+For part one, we are asked to find the Aunt who matches the _exact_ reading values - supplying these readings to the function above returns the desired Aunt's identifier 🌟.

 ```typescript
 const part1 = (input: string): number =>